 Dada, Mehboob.
 “Race and the AIDS Agenda.”
 Ecstatic Antibodies: Resisting the AIDS Mythology.
 Eds.
 Tessa Boffin and Sunil Gupta.
 London: Rivers Oram, 1990.
 85-95.

 Daly, Peter M. Literature in the Light of the Emblem: Structural Parallels Between the Emblem and Literature in the Sixteenth and Seventeenth Centuries.
-Toronto: U of Toronto P, 1982.
+Toronto: University of Toronto Press, 1982.

 Dick, Leslie.
 “Feminism, Writing, Postmodernism.”
 Carr 204-14.